Requesting new package releases for the catalog

 - From the development environment – While a developer is working on a repository, they can use Tidelift CLI to check for and request package releases that are not currently approved in the catalog.

-- After a build is blocked – With Tidelift integrated into a CI/CD pipeline, builds will fail if they use package releases not approved in the catalog.
+- After a build is blocked – With the Tidelift Subscription integrated into a CI/CD pipeline, builds will fail if they use package releases not approved in the catalog.
 Developers will receive a link to an overview page and can request approval for these releases from there.

 - Ad-hoc – Package releases can be manually requested at any time from the Catalog > Packages page in the Tidelift web application.